-Music education students at the University of Washington enjoy in-depth musical study with world class artist-teachers with a range of strengths and areas of interest.
-Visiting scholars and artists with the program in 2019-20 include Pablo Liebana-Marin (University of Valencia, Spain); Kedmon Mapana (University of Dar es Salaam, Tanzania), Ben Hunter (Seattle-based roots musician), and Francis Ward (Dublin Institute of Technology, Ireland), and online visits with music educators working locally as well as in Africa, the Americas, Asia, and Europe.
+Music education students at the University of Washington enjoy in-depth musical study with world class artist-teachers with a range of strengths and interests.
+Recent visiting scholars and artists with the program include Pablo Liebana-Marin (University of Valencia, Spain), Kedmon Mapana (University of Dar es Salaam, Tanzania), Ben Hunter (Seattle-based roots musician), and Francis Ward (Dublin Institute of Technology, Ireland), and online visits with music educators working locally as well as in Africa, the Americas, Asia, and Europe.

 In addition to degree programs, the UW offers several ways to achieve teacher certification.
 Each of the programs listed leads to a teaching license in the State of Washington.

 - Post Baccalaureate (BM) Certification, Instrumental or Vocal Emphasis